Best 4th of July events

-For this mother of all pyrotechnic displays, Macy's will explode more than 40,000 fireworks choreographed to a 25-minute patriotic score.
-Stake out a nice spot near the Brooklyn Bridge, and bring your own picnic basket with beverages to toast our country's birthday.
+For this mother of all pyrotechnic displays, Macy's will explode more than 75,000 fireworks choreographed to a patriotic score over the East River.
+Check out our guide for the best viewing spots and don't forget to bring your own picnic basket with beverages to toast our country's birthday.

 Lovers of mambo music, unite! on July 4, Lincoln Center’s alfresco danceathon gets into the groove when The Mambo Legends Orchestra delivers upbeat realness.
 Show off your fancy footwork, or if you’re worried you’re not ready to bring it, come early and take a free dance class to learn the dips and spins.

 The folks behind Brooklyn Night Bazaar are back at the people’s beach, a.k.a.
 Jacob Riis Park, with their annual summer-long market and concert series.
 The historic boardwalk is filled with tasty outposts of food vendors like Fletcher’s Brooklyn Barbecue, Ed & Bev’s diner and Ample Hills Creamery, while the beach is your place for sunbathing, ocean frolicking and live music.

 Celebrate America's Birthday at one of the best rooftop bars in Brooklyn—Northern Territory!
 A $60 entry fee gets you access to one of the best views of the Macy's Fireworks and there will be boozy cotton candy and red, white and blue drinks.
 Tickets go on sale starting at 4pm on Wednesday, July 4, but make sure to get there in advance to secure your spot.
 Northern Territory will be donating $20 from every ticket sold to the Asylum Seeker Advocacy Project.